G0DSP33D/Toxic-Language-Detection/README.txt

   pytorch 1.8
   torchtext 0.9
   cuda 11.1
-For the other package, the verision would not be important Numpy pandas ipykernal
+For the following packages, the version would not be important Numpy pandas ipykernal